 Set expectations around who’s responsible to whom and for what.
 Make sure those expectations are set right from the beginning and you have them clearly defined

-Ensure that everybody on the team is trained and you have consistency in that.
+Ensure that you train everybody on the team and you have consistency in that.
 Whether it’s a particular person who makes the training, or you’re following the same training manual, make sure that everybody is given the exact same information.

 Keep regular communication with each member of the team.
 Iris recommends having short 1on1 meetings (10-15 minutes) on a weekly or bi-weekly basis with each employee, so you know what’s going on with the team.

 Ensure each member is empowered to do what they’re good at.
 When you see a special skill that someone has, you’d want to boost that and develop it, so give them the chance to practice their skill with the job they do and encourage them.